Michael Brent Jarboe

 Mark T. Hammond

-Vice President – Product Engineering
+Vice President – Contract Engineering / CNC Operations

-Mark Hammond grew up on a large professional farm, fostering his love for both the outdoors and all things mechanical.
+Mark grew up on a large professional farm, fostering his love for both the outdoors and all things mechanical.
 Being involved in a family business, responsibilities typically reserved for more seasoned employees were assigned at a very young age.
 On the farm, firearms were regular tools and Mark learned to appreciate their history and design, becoming a true student of the gun.
-This passion and his natural mechanical interests, led him to pursue a Bachelor’s of Science in Mechanical Engineering from the University of Kentucky.
+This passion and his natural mechanical interests led him to pursue a Bachelor’s of Science in Mechanical Engineering from the University of Kentucky.
 While in college, Mark continued his shooting development and natural leadership traits by becoming the president and team captain of the trap and skeet team where he and his team competed nationally in ACUI sanctioned events.

 As a co-op student and part-time engineering technician, Mark gleaned valuable manufacturing knowledge by spending two and a half years working in high-volume production of electro-mechanical switches for Texas Instruments.
 There he established an automated laser welding system that dramatically sped up production and improved quality over the previous manual system.
 After TI, Mark worked for Honda of America Manufacturing, Inc. where he spent three years ensuring new model quality maturation during production start-up through complete vehicle and component testing in the area of brake systems and related chassis components.
 He played a key role in testing for all 2003 through 2006 model years manufactured in the Western Hemisphere, which included both cars and light trucks for the Honda and Acura brand names.
 Being a global company, Mark had the opportunity to work with and qualify domestic and international suppliers for the Auto Parts Quality division, gaining key insight in this dynamic and critical business segment.